scramlo/code-test-express/README.md

 As always, I also enjoyed thinking how I client might like to experience this application and did my best to make it function well, look great, and be flexible for different devices.

+I would have liked to have encapsulate some of the logic and DRY things up ( like with the chart component and side panel ), but for time's sake, I could not.

 ---

 # Code Test: Node ( Original Readme )